-The ECF Finance programme seeks to contribute to creating a Paris-aligned financial system and transformative climate finance flows by designing well-informed strategies based on political context, economic realities, and comprehensive research.
+The ECF Finance Programme seeks to contribute to creating a Paris-aligned financial system and transformative climate finance flows by designing well-informed strategies based on political context, economic realities, and comprehensive research.
 Climate change poses a systemic risk for the stability of a system that should provide the backbone of economic development and social wellbeing.

-The ECF has helped foster important developments on climate and sustainable finance across the EU.
-The recommendations from the High-Level Expert Group and the legislative package that was initiated through the EU Action Plan “Financing Sustainable Growth“ can be considered milestones and allow the EU to claim global leadership as long as further progress is ensured in the future.
+The ECF is continuously helping to foster important developments on climate and sustainable finance, particularly across the EU.
+The recommendations by the High-Level Expert Group on Sustainable Finance and the legislative package initiated through the EU Action Plan on Financing Sustainable Growth can be considered milestones.
+Both allow the EU to claim global leadership as long as further progress is ensured in the future with the ambitious implementation of the renewed EU Strategy on Financing the Transition to a Sustainable Economy.
 The type of progress we seek is reflected in the decision of the European Investment Bank to phase out its multi-billion-euro financing for fossil fuels.

 How we work